-Modern hip replacement has resulted in huge benefit for patients with arthritic hip disease providing them with reduction of pain, return of function and consequently an improved quality of life.
-The clinical success of total hip replacement is often taken for granted by the general population.
+Modern hip replacement has been hugely beneficial for patients with arthritic hip disease providing them with reduction of pain, return of function and the consequent improved quality of life that has resulted.
+The clinical success of total hip replacement (THR) is often taken for granted by the general population.

 There is evidence of increased longevity (twenty years or more) with some total joint replacements, but many of these mechanical joints fail at around fifteen years when the hip joint loosens.
 Revision hip surgery is technically extremely difficult and few orthopaedic surgeons have extensive experience in this field.
 Evert Smith has performed revision hip surgery on a regular and frequent basis since 1992.